LEAT-EDGE/qualia/docs/User/ConfigurationFile.md

 - **`kind` (string)**: name of the learningframework class to load, e.g., `PyTorch` or `Keras`.
 - **`params` (table, optional)**: keyword parameters to pass to the constructor of the loaded learningframework class.

-### `[deploy]` (optional)

-Configuration for the deployment onto a target.
-Only required for the `prepare_deploy` and `deploy_and_evaluate` actions.

-For more information about available converters and their parameters, see <inv:#qualia_core.postprocessing>.
-The suggested deployers are available as the `deployers` attribute of the converter class.
-The suggested evaluator is available as the `evaluator` attribute of the deployer class.
-Plugins may also load their own converters which can suggest their own deployers and evaluators.

-List of settings:
-- **`target` (string)**: name of the target to deploy onto, this must match a class in the deployers suggested by the converter.
-- **`converter.kind` (string)**: the converter class to use for deployment, e.g. C code generation with `QualiaCodeGen`.
-- **`converter.params` (table, optional)**: keyword parameters to pass to the constructor of the converter class.
-- **`deployer.params` (table, optional)**: keyword parameters to pass to the deployer class constructor (which is determined from the suggested deployers and the target name).
-- **`evaluator.params` (table, optional)**: keyword parameters to pass to the evaluator class constructor (which is suggested by the deployer class)
-- **`quantize` (array of string)**: base data type to use for quantization, passed to the converter class construtor.

 ### `[dataset]`

 The dataset to load.